 - See our best eGPUs to upgrade your current laptop

 If you're wondering if one of the best gaming laptops can edit video, it probably can, but a dedicated media creation system is more likely to get perfect renders every time.
 The best video editing laptops are often among the best workstations, so if you need a great laptop for handling more graphics-intensive apps beyond video editing, you may want to go with the stronger alternative.
-See our article about why I hate Windows 11 — here’s what Microsoft needs to fix.
+Looking for something on the creative front? -- Check out our Asus ProArt Studiobook 16 review.
 If you're looking for a beast with a 30-series GPU, see our beginner's guide to Nvidia GeForce RTX 30 series mobile GPUs.

 What are the best video editing laptops?